Mazee404/meshcore-paperui-t9/README.md

 ## Why This Device

-- Readable in daylight with an always-on e-paper feel
+- Readable with an always-on e-paper feel
 - Built for low-distraction messaging and status checking
 - Long-range LoRa mesh communication without relying on normal internet access
 - Purpose-built interface instead of a generic developer demo